dean0x7d/pybinding/docs/tutorial/kpm.rst

 Tight-binding systems have lattice sites at discrete positions, which in principle means that we cannot freely choose just any position for LDOS calculations.
-However, as a convenience the :meth:`~.KernelPolynomialMethod.calc_ldos` method will automatically find a valid site closest to the given target position.
+However, as a convenience the :meth:`.KPM.calc_ldos` method will automatically find a valid site closest to the given target position.
 We can optionally also choose a specific sublattice:

 .. code-block:: python
    :emphasize-lines: 0